Polygenism: Effect of evolutionary ideas and debates from the 1860s

+20th Century

+At least as late as 1919, the Journal of the American Medical Association published articles that seriously engaged with the possibility that Black and White people might have had separate origins.

 Polygenist evolution

 Polygenist evolution is the belief that humans evolved independently from separate species of apes.
 This can be traced back to Carl Vogt in 1864.
 Polygenist evolution allowed polygenists to link each race to an altogether different ape.
-This was shown in the work of Hermann Klaatsch and F. G. Crookshank.
+This was proposed by Hermann Klaatsch and F. G. Crookshank.

 Carl Vogt believed that the inhabitants of Africa were related to the ape, and were separate from those of European descent.
 In Chapter VII of his Lectures of man (1864) he compared both ethnicities, describing them as "two extreme human types".
 The difference between them, he claimed, are greater than those between two species of ape; and this proves the two are a separate species altogether.

 In an unusual blend of contemporary evolutionary thinking and pre-Adamism, the theistic evolutionist and geologist Alexander Winchell argued in his 1878 book Adamites and Preadamites for the pre-Adamic origins of the human race on the basis that Africans were too racially inferior to have developed from the Biblical Adam.
 Winchell also believed that the laws of evolution operated according to the will of God.

 Before Darwin published his theory of evolution and common descent in his Origin of Species (1859), scientific theories or models of Polygenism (such as Agassiz's) were strictly creationist.
 Even after Darwin's book was published, Agassiz still stuck to his scientific form of polygenist creationism and denounced the idea of evolution.
 However, by the late 19th century most scientific polygenists had abandoned Agassiz's creationism and began to embrace polygenist forms of evolution.
 This even included many students of Agassiz, including Nathaniel Shaler, who had studied under Agassiz at Harvard.
 Shaler continued to believe in polygenism, but believed the different races evolved from different primates.
 The prominent French anthropologist Paul Broca by 1878 had also converted from creationist polygenism to accepting a form of polygenist evolution.